justinpearson/Beaglebone-Motor-Demo/README.md

-Beaglebone demo of 24-volt DC motor & rotary encoder.

-Dec 12, 2016

 Summary
 ---------

 Here is a very simple DC motor demo for the Beaglebone Black.
-It reads the shaft angle with a EQEP-based rotary encoder and drives the motor with PWM through a motor driver.
+It reads the motor shaft angle with a EQEP-based rotary encoder and drives the motor with PWM through a motor driver.
 The motor driver draws power through a disused desktop power supply's 12-Volt line.

-Simple software is provided as C and Python code.
+The purpose of this demo is to show that **it's easy to use C to interface with the PWM, GPIO, and EQEP sysfs entries** that Beaglebone provides to access I/O from userspace.
+Only functions like `open`, `close`, `read`, and `write` are needed to do I/O in C. Neato!

-The Python code uses Adafruit_BBIO library to interface with the I/O.
+Some Python code is also provided for comparison.
+It uses the built-in Adafruit_BBIO library and [Nathaniel Lewis's eqep.py module](https://github.com/Teknoman117/beaglebot).

-The software in `bb-simple-sysfs-c-lib.c/h` provides a very thin C interface to the Beaglebone Black's PWM, GPIO, and EQEP sysfs entries.
-A lot of stuff is hard-coded for expediency, but it's easy for newcomers to learn how to use C to interface with the Beaglebone's sysfs entries in a minimal sort of way.
+A lot of stuff is hard-coded for expediency.
+This makes it easy for newcomers to learn how to use C to interface with the Beaglebone's sysfs entries, without getting bogged down with C++ classes or device-tree overlays.

 Picture of setup
 -----------------